-My goal is that Live Simply Natural be a resource to help you feel empowered when making food choices.
+My goal is for Live Simply Natural to be a resource to help you feel empowered when making food choices.
 I’m a big believer that eating a well-balanced diet is the best way to maintain good health.
-So I’m breaking down everything you need to know to unlocking the nutritional powerhouse of the most common whole food ingredients.
+So I’m breaking down everything you need to know to unlock the nutritional powerhouse of the most common whole food ingredients.
 Today I’m sharing one of my fall and winter time favorites – CABBAGE!

 Produce Guide: Cabbage

 Cabbage can be found in a wide variety of shapes, colors, and sizes; the most familiar variety is the Dutch cabbage, with smooth green or purple heads that change shape with the seasons.
 Savoy cabbage features crinkled leaves and a sweeter flavor, while Napa, also known as Chinese or celery cabbage, has an oblong shape and ridged leaves.
 Known for its versatility, cabbage is a major ingredient in kitchens around the world and takes many forms.
 Typically you can find them all year long in most supermarkets but are perfect in the fall and winter seasons.
 From fermented preparations like Korea’s kimchi and Eastern Europe’s sauerkraut to Hawaiian cabbage salads, Hungarian stuffed cabbage leaves, coleslaws, braised sides, bright stir-fries, and more.
 There are so many ways to enjoy this fall and winter favorite.